GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 * Misclassification issue with Sentinel-2 's2cloudless' cloud masking from 2022.
 See below.
 * Terra-derived DEA Hotspots are unavailable.
 See below.
-* Performance issues with DEA Explorer and STAC API.
-See below.
 :::

 ## Upcoming change: Shift in origin point of DEA Summary Product Grid